The theology company logo

 Quantun mechanics interprets energy as frequency or time resolution and momentum as spatial frequency or spatial resolution.
 In four-space, energy-momentum becomes spacetime resolution, or what we might call 4-bandwidth, ie the measure of action per unit spacetime volume.

-Let us say that action is the fundamental resource of the universe [pure act]
+Let us say that action is the fundamental resource of the Universe [pure act]

 superposition